 Former Event Director: New Alternatives for Children

-We are grateful to our former Director at New Alternatives for Children, Nathan Schreiber.
+Nathan Schreiber brought fantastic ingenuity to all our events at New Alternatives for Children.
 Nathan now lives in Chicago and runs Science Ninjas, which teaches kids about science using comics, animation and games.
-He invented card game, Valence, to help teach kids about chemistry and illustrated #1 New York Times Bestseller Health Care Reform.
+He invented the card game, Valence, to help teach kids about chemistry and illustrated #1 New York Times Bestseller Health Care Reform.
 He’s made cartoons for the Carnegie Museum of Natural History and FEMA, in addition to completing two artists’ residencies in France.

 Former Board Member

-We’d like to recognize our wonderful former board member, Rami Efal, for his dedication and leadership.
-From 2007-2010, Rami was Director of Events at NY Methodist Hospital and coordinator of all other locations’ events.
-And after a lot of scribbling in notebooks under a tree with Elizabeth Winter, he is also co-creator of our logo.
-Thank you for your constant friendship, Rami!
-We love you.
+We’d like to recognize our former board member, Rami Efal, for his total dedication and excellent leadership at the Ink Well for many years.
+From 2007-2010, Rami coordinated all our locations’ events and kept the Ink Well running during lean times.
+After a lot of scribbling in notebooks under a tree with Elizabeth Winter, Rami is also co-creator of our logo!

 Enormous thanks to our retired members who’ve moved on or away: